kato-im/articles/en/general/cheatsheet.md

 (This doesn't apply to [1:1 rooms](room-types) and [@mentions](#mentions)—you always follow those.)

-That's not all—you can set your own [default noise levels](https://app.kato.im/#/account/noise) by room type, and admins can set default levels for the entire organization.
+That's not all—you can set your own [default noise levels](https://app.kato.im/#/account/noise) by room type, and admins can set default levels for the entire team.
 For more info, see [Noise Control](noise-control).

 ********************************************************************************
 ## <a href="#email-notifications" name="email-notifications">Email Notifications and Replying by Email</a>